 Angular JS development is a JS framework that has been taking businesses to a different level of success.
 An open source framework has witnessed phenomenal growth in master businesses with a wholesome community support.

 Earlier it started its journey with humble improvisations but with time, they have matured as a client-side MVW framework.
 Now it is pretty easier to build complex single-page applications.
-It is now keeping an equal eye on the application testing and writing, simplifying development process.
+It is now keeping an equal eye on the application testing and writing, simplifying the development process.

 Angularjs 2.0 officially announced on October 2014 in ng-conference but is still at an experimental stage.
 Its current version is 1.3 while more recently it is migrating to version 1.4.
 It is estimated that around 16—apps inside Google is running or 1.2 or 1.3 version.
 However, the lab stage 2.0 version is a complex and major update that is going to include some real brainstorming options for the Angular JS developers.

 As an Angular JS development company, we though to take our hands-on before the pre-release of Angular JS 2.0 and find out what improvement we can expect from it, and what major area it is going to influence –

 Version 2.0 will focus more on mobile application development.
 It makes everything easy to handle and all challenges related to mobile such as performance, load, time addressed.

 2. Modular Approach